 - 4.1.
-Any tenured Faculty Member may apply for a Faculty Improvement Leave during the seventh academic year of service (or later) at BGSU.
+Any BUFM may apply for an FIL during the seventh academic year of service (or later) at BGSU.
 The leave occurs in the eighth year or later. - 4.2.
-A tenured Faculty Member who is granted a Faculty Improvement Leave shall return to BGSU for a period of at least one academic year of service after the leave or reimburse the University for all salary and benefits paid during that leave. - 4.3.
-After returning from a Faculty Improvement Leave, a tenured Faculty Member shall serve at least seven more academic years at BGSU before taking another faculty improvement leave.
+A BUFM who is granted an FIL shall return to BGSU for a period of at least one academic year of service after the leave or reimburse the University for all salary and benefits paid during that leave. - 4.3.
+After returning from an FIL, a BUFM shall serve at least seven more academic years at BGSU before taking another FIL.
 However, the leave request may be initiated during the seventh year.